Noman5237/DesignPatterns/cheatsheets/design-principles.md

 4. Strive for loosely coupled designs between the objects that interact.

 > - Loosely coupled designs allow us to build flexible OO systems that can handle change because they minimize the interdependency between the objects.

+5. Classes should be open for extension, but closed for modification.

+> - By dynamically composing objects, functionality can be added by writing new code rather than altering existing code which reduces the chances of introducing bugs or untended side effects.